Brian Reid (historian)

-Brian A. Reid was born in Fort Erie, Ontario and presently resides in Ottawa, Ontario.
-He was a Canadian soldier and is a military historian.
+Brian A. Reid was born in Fort Erie, Ontario, lived in Ottawa, and was a Canadian soldier and military historian.

 Biography

 Reid joined the Canadian Army in 1957 as a gunner and was commissioned as an officer in 1961.
 He served in regimental, staff and liaison appointments in Canada, Europe and the United States during his long career.
-His last appointment, before his retirement as a Lieutenant-Colonel in 1994, was in the Joint Plans and Operations Staff at National Defence Headquarters in Ottawa.
+His last appointment, as a Lieutenant-Colonel in 1994, was in the Joint Plans and Operations Staff at National Defence Headquarters in Ottawa.

-Reid has written a number of works on Canadian military history.
-His book NO HOLDING BACK: Operation TOTALIZE, Normandy, August 1944 has met with critical praise.
+Reid authored a number of works on Canadian military history.
+His book NO HOLDING BACK: Operation TOTALIZE, Normandy, August 1944 enjoyed critical praise.
 John Marteinson, former editor of Canadian Military Journal and teacher at the Royal Military College of Canada wrote: "This book should be in the library of every student of Canadian military history."